 What if Buddhists, Hindus, Atheists, Muslims, Agnostics, even Christians come to Bar Church and find Jesus, and their lives are forever changed?

-One day down the road, everyone will be talking about what happened here in Jacksonville.
-People will not be able to mistake that fact that our city became a focal point for the movement of Jesus Christ.
+One day down the road, I believe everyone will be talking about Bar Church.
+People will not be able to mistake that fact that every city we launch in becomes a focal point for the movement of Jesus.
 A Movement of love and hope.
 A movement of unconditional love.